 Acupuncture has been recognized by the National Institute of Health to be effective as a stand-alone or adjunctive treatment modality for patients with various types of pain.
 One of the worst types of pain involves the head, jaw, and face.

 Michelle Thelen, L.Ac.
 MSTCM worked for six years with UNC Dental Faculty Practice where she provided acupuncture for patients suffering acute or chronic orofacial pain.

-how does acupuncture help relieve trigeminal neuralgia and temporomandibular joint disorder?
+how does acupuncture help relieve trigeminal neuralgia

 Head and neck pain are often related.
-Acupuncture points must be carefully selected according to patient signs and symptoms.
-This usually means local points on head and neck are combined with distal points, as found on the abdomen, legs, and arms.
+Acupuncture points must be carefully selected according to particular signs and symptoms.
+This usually means local points on the head and neck are combined with distal points, as found on the abdomen, legs, and arms.
 Selecting the correct set of points ensures that the whole person is treated, not just one body part.
 Acupuncture works by realigning meridians to allow a free flow of lymph, blood, and oxygen to those areas that are temporarily congested or blocked.